MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-sharing-01.md

 ---
 title: Multi-user capabilities tutorials - 1.
-Introduction
+Introduction to the Multi-user capabilities tutorials
 description: Complete this course to learn how to implement shared multi-user experiences in a HoloLens 2 application.
 author: jessemcculloch
 ms.author: jemccull